 Is the heart attack going out of style?

-The second study, published in The New England Journal of Medicine, was based on the hospitalization records of 3 million people ages 30 and older enrolled in a particular Kaiser Permanente health plan.
+The second study, published in The New England Journal of Medicine, was based on the hospitalization records of 3 million people ages 30 and older enrolled in the Kaiser Permanente Northern California health plan.
 Again, the overall finding was the decline in hospitalizations for heart attack at a clip — 24% — that was nearly identical to that found in the Medicare study, and for a time period, 1999 to 2008, that was roughly the same.